chef/chef-server/docs-chef-io/content/server/upgrades.md

     /opt/opscode/embedded/bin/vacuumdb --all --full
     ```

 2. To allow for a full restoration to a previous release in the event of a failure we recommend backing up the PostgreSQL database before upgrading.
-Performing `chef-server-ctl backup` or `knife-ec-backup` is will backup all data.
-The backup takes around 4 to 5 minutes per GB of data.
+See [Backup and Restore]({{< relref "server_backup_restore" >}}) for additional information.

 ##### Upgrade Steps